 As you can see, one of the most epochal wrestlers of recent times had an inspiring career.
 And I say goodbye to you, friends.
 I’ll see you in the next materials dedicated to the zeros era.

-This review of the 2000’s TV star is written by
+This review of the legendary wrestler’s career is written by